-- Salary and step increases are not possible in the current revenue scenarios. - Reduced services will be necessary to meet revenue forecasts. - An 8% increase in health insurance funding is budgeted. - Reflects increased VRS rates through 2010-2012 biennium.
-It is possible that reductions in this area may be approved at the state level. - Maintains the focus upon classroom activities with reductions for the 4th straight year in departments and activities and requires increases in 4-12 class-size. - Funds enrollment growth due to increased enrollment and demographic shifts beyond budgeted for FY 2009/10.
+- Salary and step increases are not possible in the current revenue scenarios. - Reduced services will be necessary to meet revenue forecasts. - An 8% increase in health insurance funding is budgeted. - Reflects increased VRS rates through 2010-2012 biennium. - Maintains the focus upon classroom activities with reductions for the 4th straight year in departments and activities and potential increases in overall class-size. - Funds enrollment growth due to increased enrollment and demographic shifts beyond budgeted for FY 2009/10.
 The economic situation has increased the overall numbers of Free/Reduced lunch eligible students.
 Our staffing formula provides additional resources based upon the increasing students being served under the Federal Free/Reduced Lunch Program.
 This results in nearly 5 additional teachers in the classrooms.

-School Board's Requested Budget
+Superintendent's Requested Budget